kaidez/kaidez.com/_drafts/2014-08-12-web-components-demo.md

 };
 {% endprism %}

-The JavaScript Object.
+The JavaScript object.
 It contains four items, each about a particular JS book.
 Each item has a `title`, `author`, `image` and `amazonLink` property.

 The time has come to create Shadow DOM...